Knaut-007/Clustering-Dim-Reduction-ML/notes.md

 ### Theoretical Understanding

 - **Why combine train and test?**
-  For exploratory data analysis (EDA) and feature clustering, we want to analyze the entire dataset together.
+  For exploratory data analysis (EDA) and feature clustering, to analyze the entire dataset together.
 This helps us understand the full feature space and redundancy.
 - **Why use `sep='\s+'`?**
   The `features.txt` is space-separated, and sometimes the number of spaces varies.
-Using `\s+` (regex for one or more whitespace) ensures we correctly extract columns.
+Using `\s+` (regex for one or more whitespace) ensures to correctly extract columns.
 - **Why assign feature names?**
   Assigning the correct feature names to the columns makes the data easier to interpret and process in later steps.